koshurboii/Injected-Root-Files-Manager/README.md

 <img src="https://i.ibb.co/MZjhPmG/20250121-184657.jpg" alt="Koshur Boii Injected Root Files Manager" style="width: 100%; height: auto; border: 0;"/>

-An advanced tool for developers to inspect and validate root-level file encryption and security in there Android apps.
-Created by Abrar Hussain Beigh(Koshur Boii) , this tool seamlessly integrates with APKs to ensure comprehensive security testing.
+An advanced tool for developers, designed to access private app folders in Android apps that are normally difficult for regular users to access without root permissions.
+However, with this tool, you can efficiently access and manage those folders on **non-rooted devices** to inspect and validate root-level file encryption and security.
+Created by Abrar Hussain Beigh (Koshur Boii), this tool seamlessly integrates with APKs to ensure comprehensive security testing.

 ---